+60

+Lucy van Lonkhuyzen, Production Designer, Normal People Graduated Jewellery

+& Objects, 1996

-Image : Normal People Suzie Lavelle (photographer) Element Pictures A design degree teaches you the process of design and that, in order to do the job professionally, you should be prepared to put the time in.
+A design degree teaches you the process of design and that, in order to do the job professionally, you should be prepared to put the time in.

+How have you ended up in your current job?

 After graduating I wanted to travel and work overseas; at first, I worked for a jewellery studio in San Francisco, and then in similar jobs in Australia.
 After returning to Ireland, I took up a place on an RTE trainee program for production designers.
 The three-year programme proved to be an incredible on-the-job learning experience.
 Working mainly on drama and light entertainment shows, I was part of a multidisciplinary team of specialists.
 I already had some Photoshop and Illustrator experience from college and began learning hard skills like AutoCad in order to work with teams of carpenters, metal fabricators and lighting designers.
 These specialists require accurate technical drawings to create the sets and build the furniture, as well as ensuring that the lighting creates the appropriate backdrop for filming.
 I quickly realised I was good at production design; my personality and soft skills helped me get things done efficiently.
 I'm always working with suppliers, hustling to strike a deal to stretch budgets; it's a high-pressure environment.
-Then, in the early noughties, I left RTE and went freelance.
+Then, in the early now ghties, Heft RTE and went freelance.
 Ciarán ÓGaora, Managing Partner at Zero-G / Designer Graduated Visual Communication, 1991 Creativity connects us with our humanity; and through design, it sets out to do that for others.
 The pandemic has reminded us of the need we have for each other.
 It has also shown that collectively we are capable of greater change than we think.

-If you were chatting with current NCAD students today what is the one piece of advice you would offer?
+If you were chatting with current NCAD students today what is he one piece of advice you would offer?
 Don't focus on presenting yourself as slick and competent, or trying to package yourself to be 'employable'.
 Find out what makes you tick, what drives you, what's essential to you and let that guide you.
 Life is long (if you're lucky!) and you need to be true to yourself if you're to sustain a creative life through its twists and turns.
-How to be a Dancer in Seventy-two Thousand Easy Lessons